Visual effects supervisor

 In the context of film and television production, a visual effects supervisor is responsible for achieving the creative aims of the director or producers through the use of visual effects.

-While it is a creative role, most supervisors possess a strong technical background and are capable of making informed decisions about the most efficient and effective technique to employ to solve the problem at hand.
-Often a supervisor will work in tandem with a visual effects producer and computer graphics supervisor.
+Although the role involves creative responsibilities, visual effects supervisors typically possess a strong technical background and oversee decisions regarding the methods and technologies used to achieve desired effects.
+They often work closely with visual effects producers and computer graphics supervisors throughout the production process.

 Supervisors can be employed directly by a film production company or work for a visual effects company.
 Often there are several VFX supervisors on a project, although there is typically a senior VFX supervisor directing their efforts.

 Specific responsibilities vary depending on the nature of the production, however most supervisors: